SUNBEAM GOLDEN ARROW & MISS ENGLAND II

 Miss America VII had been in the South for some time and the salt water had eaten away the steering cable unbeknown to the Wood crew.
 The two boats made a beautiful start.
 The dark mahogany hull of the Miss America and the pure white hull of the Miss England.
 Although Miss America VII led the Miss England to the first turn, on making the turn the steering gear cable let go and Miss America was unable to proceed.
 The news was flashed over the world that at last a British boat had beaten Gar Wood in a championship race.
 The rules governing this particular event were set up by the American Powerboat Association on what is known as a point system; and all the British boat had to do in the second heat was to finish to gain one more point than the American boat which did not finish the first heat.
 Segrave finished the second heat and won the race even though Gar Wood lapped him three times.

 According to American boat designers, the English made grave mistakes in building Miss England I. In the first place Fred Cooper, designer of the boat, had insisted on both a bow and an aft rudder.
 Segrave said it helped him to make sharper turns.
 But Wood told him that an aft rudder is dangerous.
-And it is.
 Events at Detroit in 1931 proved it when Kaye Don almost went to his death.
 Wood uses simply a bow rudder.
 He makes the sharp turns with his propellers, throttling the inside (buoy) propeller, while the outside propeller is speeded.

-Wood also believes that it is dangerous to set the cockpit ahead of the engines.
-He told Segrave, "I want those engines ahead of me when we crack up.
+"I want those engines ahead of me when we crack up.
 If your hull blows to pieces, what chance have you?
 Those engines are a wall of steel in front of you."
 Wood discovered how true this was when his Miss America VI blew up on the St. Clair River the year before this, 1928.
 But Segrave said, "I've got to see the course ahead of me.
 I can't see with those engines spitting flames and gases in my face."

 The English persisted in this theory.
 Disaster rode high on the wings of their next boat, Miss England II.
 Segrave may have escaped death had he been sitting BEHIND the engines at Lake Windermere.
 I merely say "may have" because nothing is certain in this dangerous business.
 The fact is that Wood, after almost thirty years of racing, still lives.